 High Schooler Offers Message of Hope

 From the outside, Faith Oakley looks like the average high school student.
 But since her birth, she has been anything but average.
-During childbirth, Oakley sustained birth injuries to her nerves in her right arm.
+During childbirth, Oakley sustained a brachial plexus injury in her right arm.
 Diagnosed as Erb-Duchenne palsy, or Erb’s palsy for short, the injury resulted in the tearing away of the nerves from her spine.
 The result is that Oakley cannot use her right arm.

 As a student, Oakley has not let her diagnosis define her.
 With an interest in archery, she quickly found ways of working around her injury, using her teeth to pull back the bowstring.
 Now, she is one of only a handful of people who use a special rectangular nylon mouth tab to complete her shots.
 Her determination has not gone unnoticed as she is now one of the top student archers in the world, and is the only one using her mouth to compensate for an injured arm.